Florine0928/GoSysconf/README.md

 A CLI system management utility for Unix-like systems written in glorious language of the Gopher

 ## What this does?
-- Set a wallpaper, optionally cache it
-- Start/Kill/Reload a bar
-- Refresh Pywal cache on each wallpaper set
-- Seamless change between dark and light mode
+- Set wallpaper (Swaybg and Feh for Wayland and X11)
+- Start, Kill, Reload Waybar and AGS Bar on the fly
-- Check the wiki for more info
+- Optional Pywal integration, and linker to Waybar (Check wiki.md for more details)
+- Gopher

 ## Use case?
 Probally a backend utility you hook up to your window manager's keybind daemon